github/explore/topics/data-science/index.md

 related: data-analysis, data-mining, machine-learning, big-data, data-visualization
 wikipedia_url: https://en.wikipedia.org/wiki/Data_science
 ---
-Data science is an inter-disciplinary field that uses scientific methods, processes, algorithms, and systems to extract knowledge and insights from many structural and unstructured data.
-The field encompasses analysis, preparing data for analysis, and presenting findings to inform high-level decisions in an organization.
+Data science is an inter-disciplinary field that uses scientific methods, processes, algorithms, and systems to extract knowledge from structured and unstructured data.
+Data scientists perform data analysis and preparation, and their findings inform high-level decisions in many organizations.